 The intrinsic value of the stock will be a summation of all present values and in our case, this sums up to $ 88.95.

 The fair price arrived using the multi-period model can be used by investors to make investment decisions in the stock market.
-If the market price is lower than the value calculated using this model, one can look to buy the stock as the stock is trading undervalued and vice versa when a stock is trading higher than the value calculated using the model.
-However, if the market prices seem fair one may need to revisit the estimates of the stock price at the end of the holding period, the dividend estimations and the cost of equity.
+If the market price is lower than the value calculated using this model, one can look to buy the stock as the stock is trading undervalued and vice versa when a stock is trading higher than the value calculated using the model, one may look at short selling the same.
+However, if the market prices seem fair one may need to revisit the estimates of the stock price at the end of the holding period, especially the dividend estimations and the cost of equity.
 To estimate intrinsic value closer to reality one needs to assume infinite periods and hence one may look at the other multi-period dividend discount models like two-stage growth model, H model or three stage growth model which will help the investor to reduce the error in estimation of fair/intrinsic value.

 References:February 22nd, 2018